conondaFCC/hello-world/git.md

 PDF: https://education.github.com/git-cheat-sheet-education.pdf

 ## git on Windows
+Guide from official Web Site: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git Install GitHub Desktop, Atom then git.

-On windows use the Git Shell from the GitHub Client via PowerShell.
+OLD -> On windows use the Git Shell from the GitHub Client via PowerShell.
 Very good CLI tool for windows!
 Has more information when working with a git repository than the linux bash!
 The information is even color coded.
 (How to get this info in bash?)

 ``` PowerShell
 // Git Shell from GitHub Client on Windows PowerShell, has info [branch, files, changes, more..]